jonas1ara/73/Problems/Intervals/Merge-Intervals/README.md

 # Merge Intervals:

-This directory contains implementations of the "Merge Intervals" problem in the C, C++, and C# languages.
-Each implementation sorts intervals and merges overlaps with temporal complexity `O(n log n)`.
+This directory contains an implementation of the "Merge Intervals" problem in C#.
+The implementation sorts intervals and merges overlaps with temporal complexity `O(n log n)`.

 ## Problem description